ArgentoReverie/final_project_ds/README.md

 Our project investigates the main characteristics of popular movies in recent years.
 We will be using the data available at:
 <https://github.com/reisanar/datasets/blob/master/IMDB_movies.csv>
+more specifically we will be identfying any connection between box office numbers, genre of movies, and ratings recieved